Meet Love Island 2020 contestant Sophie Piper, Rochelle Humes’ sister

-Sophie is searching for her very personal Anthony Joshua-type on this 12 months’s Love Island villa

-After six months off our screens, Love Island has returned with 12 new singletons searching for love within the model new South African villa.

-Sophie Piper, a 21-year-old medical PA from Essex, is making her option to the villa together with 11 different Love Island 2020 contestants this 12 months and she or he has a better superstar hyperlink than most.
+Sophie Piper, a 21-year-old medical PA from Essex, is making her solution to the villa together with 11 different Love Island 2020 contestants this 12 months and he or she has a better celeb hyperlink than most.

-Her sister is Rochelle Humes, who has reportedly given Soph her full assist about starring on the present.

-Not solely that, however she additionally went to highschool with Love Island’s sequence three winner Kem Cetinay.
+Not solely that, however she additionally went to highschool with Love Island’s collection three winner Kem Cetinay.

-Right here’s all the things you might want to find out about Sophie Piper.
+Right here’s all the things you want to learn about Sophie Piper.

 Age: 21